oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 Similar to the previous step, this code fetches all TopicSummaryModel entities and extracts their IDs.
 This step ensures we have a list of all summary models to compare against our topic models.

+> [!IMPORTANT]
 > Practice 5: Now that we have the IDs of both TopicModels and TopicSummaryModels, we need to compare them.
 If a TopicModel ID > is not present in the TopicSummaryModel IDs, we need to store it so that we can report it later in the next stage.
 > Hint: Use the beam.Filter transform to filter out the IDs that are not present in the list of TopicSummaryModel IDs.
 > Note that the beam.Filter transform works with a lambda function that returns True for items you want to keep and False for those you want to exclude.
 > You might need to use the beam.Map transform to extract the IDs before using beam.Filter.
-> For more details, you can also refer to the Apache Beam Jobs Wiki on PTransforms.
+> For more details, you can also refer to the [Apache Beam Jobs Wiki on PTransforms](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs#ptransforms).

 <details> <summary><b>Code for Identifying Missing Topic Summary Models</b></summary>

 ```python
 missing_topic_summary_models_pcoll = (
     topic_models_pcoll